openharmony/docs/en/application-dev/ui/arkts-common-events-focus-event.md

 Use **tabIndex** to set the order for sequential Tab navigation.
 The default value is **0**.
 In Tab navigation, where Tab/Shift+Tab is used (the arrow keys do not affect the navigation), the focus system automatically obtains all components whose **tabIndex** is greater than 0 and moves focus in ascending or descending order.

-Take the example provided by [defaultFocus](#setting-default-focus) as an example.
-The default order for sequential focus navigation is as follows:
+With the example provided in [Setting Default Focus](#setting-default-focus), the default order for sequential focus navigation is as follows:

 ![en-us_image_0000001511421364](figures/en-us_image_0000001511421364.gif)